Explore how your team can use Hiver.

 • Customers find your product too difficult to use.

-• Bad onboarding.
+• Bad customer onboarding.

 • No option available to scale-up.